 Earnings (loss) per share is computed under the provisions of ASC 260, Earnings Per Share.
 Basic income (loss) per share is computed based on the weighted average number of common shares outstanding during the period.
-Diluted income (loss) per share is computed based on the weighted average number of shares of common stock plus the effect of dilutive potential common shares outstanding during the period using the treasury stock method, whereby proceeds from such exercise, unamortized compensation and hypothetical excess tax benefits, if any, on share-based awards are assumed to be used by us to purchase the common shares at the average market price during the period.
-Potentially dilutive shares of common stock represent outstanding stock options and RSAs.
+Diluted income (loss) per share is computed based on the weighted average number of shares of common stock plus the effect of dilutive potential common shares (i.e., in-the-money outstanding stock options as well as RSAs) outstanding during the period using the treasury stock method, whereby proceeds from such exercise, unamortized compensation and hypothetical excess tax benefits, if any, on share-based awards are assumed to be used by us to purchase the common shares at the average market price during the period.